blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Building Raindrop on Linux.md

 - Install dependencies: `npm i`
 - Build for Web and Electron: `npm run build && npm run build:electron`
 - Files will be in dist/.zip

+Apparently "app" is a submodule in desktop, under the "webapp" folder.